Shippable/docs/sources/reference/admiral-aws-marketplace.md

 page_main_title: Shippable installer
 main_section: Reference
 sub_section: Admiral
-page_title: Admiral - AWS Marketplace
+page_title: Shippable Server - AWS Marketplace
 page_description: How to install Shippable from AWS Marketplace
 page_keywords: install, microservices, Continuous Integration, Continuous Deployment, CI/CD, testing, automation, pipelines, aws marketplace

 # Installing from AWS Marketplace

-Shippable Server is available on AWS Marketplace and can be installed by going through a one-click install process.
+Shippable Server - Startup Edition (SE) is available on AWS Marketplace and can be installed by going through a one-click purchase and install process.
 This will bring up Shippable Server on an EC2 instance of desired configuration.
-Admin panel will be available once the purchase process is complete.
-You will be able to configure the installation using the Admin panel.
+Once launched, you will configure the installation to connect your third party services (like your source control system) using the Admin panel.

 ## Purchase process
-TBD
+When purchasing Shippable Server SE from the AWS Marketplace, you'll make the purchase via your AWS account using the payment method associated with your account.
+All Shippable Server SE purchases made through the AWS Marketplace come with a 30-day free trial and have the option for hourly or annual billing, with annual billing provided at a discount.

+You will be notified by AWS prior to completion of your 30-day free trial with the option to cancel your purchase prior to completing the trial period.

+If annual billing selected, you will be notified by AWS prior to your annual term expiring with the option to extend for another annual term.
+If you choose not to renew, upon completing the annual term, billing will automatically convert to hourly billing.

 ## Admin panel

-Shippable Server admin panel can be accessed from a local browser using http-over-ssh.
+Shippable Server Admin panel can be accessed from a local browser using http-over-ssh.
 This ensures that the admin panel is only available to the users who have ssh permissions for the server.

-### Steps to access admin panel
+### Steps to access Admin panel
 - If the IP address of the server is `1.2.3.4`, then run the following command on your local system to access admin panel.
 ```